chinanf-boy/cargo-book-zh/src/faq.md

 dependencies][target-deps], and we plan to support more per-platform configuration in `Cargo.toml` in the future.

-[target-deps]: reference/specifying-dependencies.html#platform-specific-dependencies
+[target-deps]: reference/specifying-dependencies.md#platform-specific-dependencies

 In the longer-term, we’re looking at ways to conveniently cross-compile packages using Cargo.

 ### Does Cargo support environments, like `production` or `test`?

-We support environments through the use of [profiles][profile] to support:
+We support environments through the use of [profiles] to support:

-[profile]: reference/manifest.html#the-profile-sections
+[profiles]: reference/profiles.md

 * environment-specific flags (like `-g --opt-level=0` for development and `--opt-level=3` for production).